circus-tent/circus/docs/source/hooks.rst

   returns **False** the watcher is immediatly stopped and the startup is aborted.

-- **before_spawn**: called before the watcher spawns a new process. is stopped.
+- **before_spawn**: called before the watcher spawns a new process.
 If the hook returns **False** the watcher is immediatly stopped and the startup is aborted.

 - **before_stop**: called before the watcher is stopped.
 The hook result is ignored.